Mubarak Hussain Syed

 Born and raised in Kashmir.
 A father, and a scientist exploring the mysteries of a fruit fly brain.
 I did my PhD at the University of Muenster Germany, where I was working with Christian Klaembt as an International Max Planck fellow.
 Before starting my lab at the University of New Mexico, I worked as a postdoc with Chris Doe, who is an HHMI investigator at the University of Oregon.
 Neurotree

 I get excited about science, science advocacy, diversity, open access, travels, running, hiking, and playing cricket.
 Currently I spend most of my free time outdoors with my kid exploring the amazing nature.
 Global Scientist tweeting @neuroseq

 Qussin Basharat Joo

 I am interested in epigenetic modifications during in-utero development, particularly those induced by lifestyle and emotions.
 Currently, working in the Neural diversity lab to understand the cell-signaling mechanisms that enable the progression from stem cells to circuits.
-I enjoy reading, teaching and outdoors.
+I teach genetics at the UNM as well and I enjoy reading, teaching and outdoors.

 Adil Rashid Wani

 I received my masters in Clinical Biochemistry from the University of Kashmir (India).
 Before joining the neural diversity lab as Graduate Student, I worked as the project assistant in Dr. Saibal Chatterjee’s Laboratory, at the Indian Institute of Science Bangalore (India) where I worked on understanding the role of miRNasome (microRNA turnover complex) in miRNA turnover pathways in C. elegans.